Where Did Donald Trump Go to College?

 • He earned an economics degree from Penn’s prestigious Wharton School.

-He has opposed student debt forgiveness plans put forward by the Biden administration and celebrated the defeat of Biden’s widespread debt relief plan in the Supreme Court.
+Trump opposed student debt forgiveness plans put forward by the Biden administration and celebrated the defeat of Biden’s widespread debt relief plan in the Supreme Court.

-Trump is an outspoken opponent of affirmative action, critical race theory, and diversity, education, and inclusion (DEI) programs in higher education.
+Trump has also spoken about overhauling the college accreditation system and is an outspoken opponent of affirmative action, critical race theory, and diversity, education, and inclusion (DEI) programs in higher education.

-However, Trump often speaks highly of his own academic record.
-The former president is proud of his bachelor’s degree from the prestigious Wharton School.
 The business school is considered among the top in the world.
 But in his 1987 bestseller “The Art of the Deal,” Trump wrote, “Perhaps the most important thing I learned at Wharton was not to be overly impressed by academic credentials.”

-Trump’s East-coast Private School Education
+Trump’s East-Coast Private School Education

 Donald Trump attended East Coast private schools throughout his life.
 First the private Kew-Forest School, from kindergarten through seventh grade, in the New York City borough of Queens.
 Concerned about his behavior, Trump’s parents next sent him to New York Military Academy, a private boarding school in upstate New York.